GreenVeggi/Thoth/pages/social-ecological systems.md

 	- the impossibility to extrapolate the information from one SES to another.
 	- del Mar Delgado-Serrano, M., Oteros-Rozas, E., Vanwildemeersch, P., Ortíz-Guerrero, C., London, S., & Escalante, R. (2015).
 Local perceptions on social-ecological dynamics in Latin America in three community-based natural resource management systems.
 Ecology and Society, 20(4). http://www.jstor.org/stable/26270288 #delgadoserranoLocalPerceptionsSocialecological2015
 	- Seminar: #historyOfSocialecologicalSystems
-	- Theme: #naturalResouceManagementAndResilienceBuildingOfSocialecologicalSystems
+	- Theme: #naturalResourceManagementAndResilienceBuildingOfSocialecologicalSystems
-	- Métier: #naturalResouceManagementAndResilienceBuildingOfSocialecologicalSystems
+	- Métier: #naturalResourceManagementAndResilienceBuildingOfSocialecologicalSystems
 - An ecological system intricately linked with and affected by one or more social systems.
 An ecological system can loosely be defined as an interdependent system of organisms or biological units.
 "Social" simply means "tending to form cooperative and interdependent relationships with others of one’s kinds".
 Broadly speaking, social systems can be thought of as interdependent systems of organisms.
 Thus, both social and ecological systems contain units that interact interdependently and each may contain interactive subsystems as well.
 	- Anderies, J. M., Janssen, M. A., & Ostrom, E. (2004).
 A Framework to Analyze the Robustness of Social-ecological Systems from an Institutional Perspective.
 Ecology and Society, 9(1). http://www.jstor.org/stable/26267655 #anderiesFrameworkRobustnessSocialecological2004
 	- Seminar: #historyOfSocialecologicalSystems
-	- Theme: #naturalResouceManagementAndResilienceBuildingOfSocialecologicalSystems
+	- Theme: #naturalResourceManagementAndResilienceBuildingOfSocialecologicalSystems
-	- Métier: #naturalResouceManagementAndResilienceBuildingOfSocialecologicalSystems
+	- Métier: #naturalResourceManagementAndResilienceBuildingOfSocialecologicalSystems
 	-